 Indeed, REMIT created almost entirely self-standing legal framework for specifically designated scope of products and, in the absence of the REMIT carve-out, these measures would be, at least partially, overlapping.

-This argument does not equally apply to the second exclusion (for coal and oil - so-called "C6 energy derivatives contracts"), for which decisive occurred the lacking clearing habits and the need for smooth transition.
-Thus, the transitional provision was foreseen, under which competent authorities are able to exempt from certain EMIR requirements non-financial counterparties' oil and coal derivatives which are traded on an OTF and must be physically settled (i.e C6 energy derivatives contracts).
+This argument does not equally apply to the second exclusion (for coal and oil - the so-called "C6 energy derivatives contracts"), for which the decisive factor for the specific treatment were the lacking clearing habits and the need for a smooth transition.
+Thus, the transitional provision was foreseen, under which competent authorities are able to exempt from certain EMIR requirements the oil and coal derivatives which are traded non-financial counterparties on an OTF and must be physically settled (i.e. the C6 energy derivatives contracts).

-C6 energy derivatives contracts' under MiFID II mean options, futures, swaps, and any other derivative contracts mentioned in Section C6 of Annex I relating to coal or oil that are traded on an OTF and must be physically settled.
+The C6 energy derivatives contracts under MiFID II mean options, futures, swaps, and any other derivative contracts mentioned in Section C6 of Annex I relating to coal or oil that are traded on an OTF and must be physically settled.

 The increased significance of C6 energy derivatives contracts under MiFID 2 is involved with the fact that in the transitional period after the entry into force of the MiFID II Directive, until 3 January 2021: